opensanctions/opensanctions/zavod/docs/peps.md

 passed away, and they entered the position within the past 40 years.
 In this case the occupancy status should be `unknown`.

-### Only emit if they're a PEP
+### Only emit if the person is a PEP

 Only occupancies and positions should be emitted for instances where these conditions are met.
 Persons should only be emitted if at least one occupancy exists to indicate they meet our criteria for being considered a PEP.

-The [`make_occupancy`][zavod.helpers.make_occupancy] helper will only return occupancies if they meet these conditions.
+The [`make_occupancy`][zavod.helpers.make_occupancy] helper will only return occupancies if they still meet these conditions, taking the [PEP duration](https://www.opensanctions.org/docs/pep/methodology/#types) into account.
 You can use this to create occupancies, automatically set the correct `status`, and determine whether the occupancy meets our criteria and should be emitted.

 ### Example